ni/nimi-python/docs/nidcpower/class.rst

             :param output_state:

-                Specifies the output state of the output channel that is being queried.
+                Specifies the output state of the channel that is being queried.
                 **Defined Values**:

                 +--------------------------------------------+-------------------------------------------------------------------+